MrJouts/CW-TP-01/bootstrap/README.md

 * Follow [@getbootstrap on Twitter](https://twitter.com/getbootstrap).
 * Read and subscribe to [The Official Bootstrap Blog](http://blog.getbootstrap.com).
 * Join [the official Slack room](https://bootstrap-slack.herokuapp.com).
 * Chat with fellow Bootstrappers in IRC.
-On the `irc.freenode.net` server, in the `##bootstrap` channel.
+On the 'irc.freenode.net' server, in the '##bootstrap' channel.
-* Implementation help may be found at Stack Overflow (tagged [`twitter-bootstrap-3`](https://stackoverflow.com/questions/tagged/twitter-bootstrap-3)).
+* Implementation help may be found at Stack Overflow (tagged ['twitter-bootstrap-3'](https://stackoverflow.com/questions/tagged/twitter-bootstrap-3)).
-* Developers should use the keyword `bootstrap` on packages which modify or add to the functionality of Bootstrap when distributing through [npm](https://www.npmjs.com/browse/keyword/bootstrap) or similar delivery mechanisms for maximum discoverability.
+* Developers should use the keyword 'bootstrap' on packages which modify or add to the functionality of Bootstrap when distributing through [npm](https://www.npmjs.com/browse/keyword/bootstrap) or similar delivery mechanisms for maximum discoverability.

 ## Versioning